Darshan-dlr/Py2048/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue or create a pull request.

+## Latest Release

+**Version:** v1.0
+**Release Date:** February 26, 2024

+We're excited to announce the release of version 1.0 of our game!
+This release includes several new features and enhancements, including:

+- Added a new dark mode theme for a modern look and feel.
+- Implemented a restart option upon game over.
+- Improved game won and game over notifications.
+- Updated the executable file (`2048.exe`) for easy download and installation.

+For more details, check out the [release notes](https://github.com/Darshan-dlr/Py2048/releases/tag/v1.0).

+Happy gaming!